Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

 #### 5.2.3 Organization’s Purpose

 The Anchor Circle is automatically accountable for discovering and expressing the Purpose of the overall Organization.
 The Purpose of the Organization is the deepest creative potential it can sustainably express in the world, given all of the constraints acting upon it and everything available to it.
-That includes its history, current capacities, available resources, Partners, character, culture, business structure, brand, market awareness, and all other relevant resources or factors.
+That includes its history, current capacities, available resources, Organization's Members, character, culture, business structure, brand, market awareness, and all other relevant resources or factors.

 The Anchor Circle’s Lead Link inherits this Accountability by default, and may capture and update the Purpose to express this Accountability.